 Please provide a deployment mailing list with the provision of the DPL instructions.
 It should contain the release manager and the deployment attendant(s) from the implementation partner and customer.

 The mailing list will be used for communication during the deployment process, keeping all relevant persons up-to-date.
 Ideally, all participants are already included in the e-mail that provides the deployment instructions.

 On the deployment day an Intershop DevOps engineer will perform the deployment according to the instructions in the Service Desk ticket.

 A deployment attendant from the implementation partner must be available for the whole duration of the deployment, even if the deployment happens during the night.

-A close collaboration between Intershop and implementation partner is key to a successful deployment.
+A close collaboration between Intershop and the implementation partner is the key to a successful deployment.
 If anything goes wrong, DEV and OPS need to decide if a rollback should take place or not.

 If, for any reason, the deployment cannot be started on time, the DevOps engineer will inform accordingly - if necessary jointly with the deployment attendant (DEV).

 The deployment attendant performs some basic tests to evaluate if the deployment was successful.